 The last day of April spells Valborg, or Walpurgis Eve, in Sweden.
-Spring is greeted with songs and bonfires at public gatherings all over the country.
-For the more politically active, these celebrations are followed by May Day demonstrations on 1 May.
+Spring is usually greeted with songs and bonfires, but in 2020 Swedes will have to find alternatives to the public gatherings described here, due to the coronavirus.

 Bonfires and singing